nyerium-core/nyerium/doc/build-unix.md

 	sudo apt-get install build-essential libtool autotools-dev autoconf pkg-config libssl-dev

-For Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev has to be installed:
+For Ubuntu 12.04 and later or Debian 7 and later libboost-all-dev and libevent have to be installed:

-	sudo apt-get install libboost-all-dev
+	sudo apt-get install libboost-all-dev libevent-dev

  db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
  You can add the repository using the following command: